DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

      - **cam**
      - *camera rig*

-For each asset, the departments are sorted by name, software and department :
+For each asset, the departments are sorted by name, software and department:

 * 01_character
     * <assetName>